BridgingBigData/BridgingBigData.github.io/pages/bbd2023agenda.md

 <details>
 <summary>more</summary>
 He was previously the Director of Smart Products for ESCO (now WEIR ESCO) for five years and before that the Global Director for Controls & Automation, Underground Mining Division for Joy Global (now Komatsu).
-He also spent 15+ years at Caterpillar in various roles (Design Engineer to New Product Development Manager) across 5 different divisions, 4 locations and multiple systems & machine platforms
+He also spent 15+ years at Caterpillar in various roles (Design Engineer to New Product Development Manager) across 5 different divisions, 4 locations and multiple systems & machine platforms.

-Education
-Bachelors in Mechanical Engineering – Univ. of Madras
-Masters in Mechanical Engineering – Univ. of Utah
-MBA – Univ. of Illinois, Urbana-Champaign
+Education: Bachelors in Mechanical Engineering – Univ. of Madras; Masters in Mechanical Engineering – Univ. of Utah; MBA – Univ. of Illinois, Urbana-Champaign.
 </details>

 ## Lunch Break